jackmford/jackmford/README.md

 # Hi there! 👋

-I'm a **Site Reliability Engineer (SRE)** with a passion for creating reliable, scalable systems and a focus on automation, resilience, and performance.
-I thrive on finding creative solutions to complex challenges, ensuring uptime, and enhancing user experience.
+I'm a **Site Reliability Engineer (SRE)** with a passion for creating reliable, scalable systems to improve user experience and on-call engineer quality of life.

 ## About Me